-For the purposes of this Long Term Plan we have assumed that the normally resident population as at 1 July 2015 is in the region of 10,000 persons and that there will be further declines in population to a base level of about 9,500 persons post the Holcim and Globe Hill (Oceania Gold) closures.
-We then expect the normally resident population to stabilise and start to rise as coal prices eventually begin to recover and the Districts' economic diversity slowly expands.
-Buller District Council is part of the West Coast Regional Economic Development Plan 2014-2030 that has a target for Buller population of 12,044 by 2030.
+For the purposes of this draft Long Term Plan we have assumed that the normally resident population as at 1 July 2015 is in the region of 10,000 persons and that there will be further declines in population to a base level of about 9,500 persons post the Holcim closure.
+We then expect the normally resident population to stabilise and start to rise as coal prices begin to recover as the Districts economic diversity slowly expands.
+By the end of the 10 years covered by this plan we expect population levels to have recovered to about 10,500 persons.